 Welcome to the

-Here we will uncover how technology is transforming the bodyshop and repair industry.
-This will be done by revealing the results of our independent research on bodyshops across the U.K.
+Here we will uncover how the last 18 months have transformed our industry.
+This will be done by revealing the results of our independent research about the vehicle repair industry across the UK

 The UK’s bodyshop and repair industry has strategy built at its core, with many investing in innovative technology to transform the way they operate.
 Investment in technology presents a real opportunity for both decision makers and end users to develop strategic priorities that will allow for further growth, enhancement of staff skill-sets and the launch of new products and services.